n8patterson/etf_analysis/README.md

 * [hvplot.pandas](https://hvplot.holoviz.org/user_guide/Introduction.html) - For the visualization of real estate information.

+* [voila  ](https://github.com/voila-dashboards/voila) - For viewing the analysis on the web.

 On the terminal, under the conda dev environment, install the following:

 ---